Sport-by-sport look at the impact of the coronavirus outbreak

 – Fears of two cases of coronavirus at the UAE Tour saw the race cancelled with two stages left.

-– Team INEOS are among a host of teams who have decided to withdraw from all racing until the Volta a Catalunya on March 23.
+– Team INEOS are among a host of teams who withdrew from all racing until the Volta a Catalunya on March 23.

-– The Strade Bianchi, Tirreno-Adriatico, Milan-San Remo and the Giro di Sicilia races in Italy have been postponed.
+– Cycling’s Women’s Tour, the UK’s WorldTour stage race, was postponed almost three months before it was scheduled to begin in Oxfordshire on June 8.

 Tennis